matteomm/sales-traffic-us-store/README.md

 However, to a certain degree it is underfitting since the MSE is still quite high and there was no clear method to significantly lower that value.

 I picked model_4 as the winning model which returned a **final MSE 21.116** on the test set.

 Also, I was unable to unable to create forecasts outside of the given dataset and I have used the test set instead in this case.

 Below you'll find predicitons and observed values of the unseen test set for the winning model_4.
 Time steps equal to hours and point 0 on the test set was the 9th of July 2017.

-The graph below spans from the 9th of July 2017 to xyz of ta
+The graph below spans from the 9th of July 2017 to +1250 hours which is equivalent to the 30th Aug 2017.

 Image

-The final graph shows predictions and observed values across the entire test set which spands from 9th of July to 6th of May.
+The final graph shows predictions and observed values across the entire test set which spands from 9th of July to the end of the test set 6th May 2018.
-Image

-The model has to a certain degree picked up on all yearly, weekly and daily patterns.
+As you can see from the graphs above, the model has (to a certain degree) picked up on all yearly, weekly and daily patterns and it seems to do a slightly better job than their SARIMA and TBATS counterparts.